Laboratory for Radiopharmacy

 Welcome to the website of the Laboratory for Radiopharmacy of the K.U.Leuven !

-The Laboratory of Radiopharmacy is a research laboratory of the Faculty of Pharmaceutical Sciences of the K.U.Leuven and develops new radiopharmaceuticals which are radiolabelled molecules used for clinical diagnosis and basic research (molecular imaging) or therapy.
+The Laboratory of Radiopharmacy is a research laboratory of the department of pharmaceutical and pharmacological sciences of the K.U.Leuven and develops new radiopharmaceuticals which are radiolabelled molecules used for clinical diagnosis and basic research (molecular imaging) or therapy.
 The Laboratory of radiopharmcay is part of the IMIR (In vivo Molecular Imaging Research) centre of excellence

 Tracking molecules in the body in-vivo